 For Mead, as noted, systems are not static.
 This is especially evident in the biological world.
 New forms of life arise, and some of them are due to the efforts of human beings, for example, the botanists who create hybrids.
 Mead argues that if a new form of life emerges from another form, then there is a time when the new organism has not fully developed, and therefore has not yet modified its environmental niche.
 In this situation the older order, the old environment, has not disappeared but neither has the new one been born.
 Mead refers to this state of betwixt and between as sociality.

 Sociality is a key idea for Mead and it has implications for his sociology and social psychology.
 If we think of the “Me” as a system, then there are times when the “I” initiates new responses that may or may not be integrated into an existing “Me.”
 But if they come to be integrated, then there is a time betwixt and between the old and new “Me” system.
-What makes this all the more interesting is that at the level of human interactions we have a capacity for reflection.
-We can become aware of changes that are taking place and even anticipate new “Me's” that may come into being.
+What makes this all the more interesting is that human beings have a capacity for reflection.
+We can become aware of changes that are taking place as we “stand” betwixt and between, which allows for the possibility of influencing the development of a future self.
 We can even set up conditions to promote changes that we believe may transform us in certain ways.
 Or to put this in another light, new problems are bound to arise in the world, and because of our capacity for sociality, we can get some purchase on the courses of action available to us as we reflect on the novel problems confronting us.
 Of course, because the problems are novel means that we do not have ready solutions.
-However, the capacity to at times “stand” betwixt and between old and (possible) new orders, as we do between old and new social roles, provides us with some opportunity for anticipating alternatives and integrating new responses.
+However, the capacity to stand betwixt and between old and (possible) new orders, as we do between old and new social roles, provides us with some opportunity for anticipating alternatives and integrating new responses.
 As a matter of fact, Mead links moral development with our capacity for moving beyond old values, old selves, in order to integrate new values into our personalities when new situations call for them.